 XK X252 Shuttle – First usage and test flight

 Because I’m preparing to leave for a short holiday, I managed to test the XK X252 Shuttle only indoors.
 I know, this kind of RC toy requires much more space to unleash the devil inside 😀

 In order to turn ON the quadcopter, you need just to insert the battery.

 There is no arming sequence.
 The throttle stick immediately activates the motors, so pay attention to the fingers.

 I tested only the 6G flight mode where the quad is very stable and easy to control it, perfectly tuned for beginner pilots.

 While the advertised flight time is 12 minutes, I managed to fly about 10 minutes till the LEDs started to flash warning me that it is time to land.
-In outdoor conditions I’m expecting even less.
+In outdoor conditions, I’m expecting even less.

-Friendly advice: always remove the battery from the quad when you finish your flight otherwise the flight battery will have short life.
+Friendly advice: always remove the battery from the quad when you finish your flight otherwise the flight battery will have a short life.

 I promise that as soon as I’m back I will update my review with more impressions regarding this quad’s flight capabilities.
-I will also upload the unboxing, maiden flight and camera test videos.
+I will also upload the unboxing, maiden flight, and camera test videos.

 Unboxing and maiden flight video